-• Individual parking lots should be part of a strategic system of campus entrances, driveways, pedestrian circulation and buildings.

-- Parking lots should generally be located to the side or rear of buildings to promote the public character of streets and buildings, according to the design intent of the Master Plan. - Accessible parking spaces shall be provided according to the Americans with Disabilities Act Accessibility Guidelines (ADAAG) for Buildings and Facilities. - Driveways and curb cuts should have minimum widths at the sidewalk for pedestrian safety and comfort.
+- Individual parking lots should be part of a strategic system of campus entrances, driveways, pedestrian circulation and buildings. - Parking lots should generally be located to the side or rear of buildings to promote the public character of streets and buildings, according to the design intent of the Master Plan. - Accessible parking spaces shall be provided according to the Americans with Disabilities Act Accessibility Guidelines (ADAAG) for Buildings and Facilities. - Driveways and curb cuts should have minimum widths at the sidewalk for pedestrian safety and comfort.
 One-way driveway entrances should be no more than 15 feet.
-Two-way driveway entrances should be no more than 24 feet. - Alternative paving materials, such as pervious concrete, should be used to enhance stormwater retention in parking areas to the extent possible.
+Two-way driveway entrances should be no more than 24 feet.

-• Use light colored paving surfaces with a SRI greater than 29 to limit heat island effect.
+• Consider light colored paving surfaces with a SRI greater than 29 to limit heat island effect.
 For reference, typical new white concrete has an SRI of 86; typical new grey concrete has an SRI of 36; and typical new asphalt has an SRI of 0.

-Reference: State of Tennessee Sustainable Design Guidelines, section 1.02; (A.5.iii) Design to reduce heat islands.
+Reference: State of Tennessee Sustainable Design Guidelines, section 1.02; (A.5.iii), Design to Reduce Heat Islands.